About the Authors

 Most baby nests are suitable from birth up to around 6–8 months, or until your baby can roll unaided.
 Once rolling starts, the nest should be retired — a mobile baby in a nest is a completely different safety situation.

 There are dozens of baby nests on the market — some brilliant, some overpriced, and a few you should actively avoid.
-Here's where the popular ones actually stand:
+Here's where the most popular newborn baby nests actually stand:

 Shnuggle Moon Pod